sameemul-haque/TranscribeTool/README.md

 6. Open your web browser and go to the URL provided by Streamlit.
 7. Upload a video | audio file or provide url of a video.
 8. Wait for the transcription process to complete.
-9. View the full text extracted from the file and its segmented text.
+9. View the text extracted from the file.

 ![preview](https://raw.githubusercontent.com/sameemul-haque/VideoTool/preview/preview.png "preview")